Question: What items can hold up my Award?

 Question: How will I know if my request has been approved?

-Answer: For requests that ORA is authorized to approve, we will send you a copy of the notice we send to the sponsor indicating we have approved the request.
+Answer: For requests that ORA is authorized to approve, PIs will be copied on the email notice to the sponsor indicating the University has approved the no-cost extension request.
 The notice will include the revised termination date.

 Question: After my no-cost extension request is approved, may I spend the funds